MicrosoftDocs/cpp-docs/docs/atl/atl-collections-and-enumerators.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "enumerator interfaces"
-  - "collections, ATL classes"
-  - "enumerators, ATL classes"
-  - "collection interfaces"
-ms.assetid: b2d37119-3ab2-4e0a-b65b-f377f07e4098
-caps.latest.revision: 12
+helpviewer_keywords: ["enumerator interfaces", "collections, ATL classes", "enumerators, ATL classes", "collection interfaces"] ms.assetid: b2d37119-3ab2-4e0a-b65b-f377f07e4098 caps.latest.revision: 12
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-ms.workload:
+ms.workload: ["cplusplus"]
-  - "cplusplus"
 ---
 # ATL Collections and Enumerators
 A `collection` is a COM object that provides an interface that allows access to a group of data items (raw data or other objects).
 An interface that follows the standards for providing access to a group of objects is known as a *collection interface*.